Contents

 Image courtesy of Wikipedia

 The preganglionic synapse has nicotinic receptors for the acetylcholine.
 The postganglionic synapses employ muscarinic receptors.
-Three subtypes of muscarinic receptors exist in the parasympathetic system (M1, M2 and M3); subtypes M4 and M5 have been described in the central nervous system.
+Three subtypes of muscarinic receptors exist in the parasympathetic system (M

-The M1 receptors are present in salivary glands and on the acid-producing gastric parietal cells.
+1 receptors are present in salivary glands and on the acid-producing gastric parietal cells.
 It is mainly associated with the phospholipase C second messenger system.

-M2 receptors are found in the heart.
+2 receptors are found in the heart.
 Unlike the other two types of autonomic muscarinic receptors their effects are mediated by adenylate cyclase and cyclic AMP.

-M3 receptors have a far more general distribution that includes the smooth muscle of the GI tract, bronchi, pupil, ciliary body, salivary glands and GI glands.
+3 receptors have a far more general distribution that includes the smooth muscle of the GI tract, bronchi, pupil, ciliary body, salivary glands and GI glands.
 They are coupled to the phospholipase C second messenger system.